Generic selectors

 Information sources and search strategy

 We searched PubMed, Scopus, Web of Science, and Science Direct between April 20, 2022, and June 15, 2022.
 Finding clinical evaluation tools for posture in CP was the initial goal of the search.
 Both restricted terminology (MeSH) and free-text terms were used.
 The search word groupings representing the notions of “cerebral palsy,” “posture,” “method,” and “tool” were combined in queries using Boolean operators.
-Using further search parameters, all the databases were filtered to exclude reviews, animal studies, stroke, Parkinson’s disease, and research involving children under three.
+Using further search parameters, all the databases were filtered to exclude reviews, animal studies, stroke, Parkinson’s disease, and research involving children under three [Supplementary material].

 Measurement properties